 - Small bottle of hand sanitizer

-Comfort Items: When building a bag for a kid, comfort and mental stability is really the main purpose of the bag.
+When building a bag for a child, comfort and mental stability are the primary purposes of the bag.
 Don’t overlook the importance of entertainment and comfort; during a disaster, the last thing you need is a kid who is overly stressed out and anxious.

 - Stuffed animals

 - Pack of playing cards, Uno Cards, or travel size games